Designing Strategic Customer Journeys Across the Microsoft Power Platform Ecosystem

 3. Identify and Prioritize Opportunities

-Worked cross-functionally to define high-impact opportunities across teams and disciplines
+Worked cross-functionally to define high-impact opportunities across product, engineering, and operations teams.

-Partnered with product and leadership teams to align priorities and tactics with both current and emerging needs
+Partnered with product and leadership teams to align priorities with both immediate needs and emerging AI-enabled possibilities.

 4. Translate Insight into Design

-Turned research into service concepts, journey flows, and working prototypes
+Translated research into service concepts, journey flows, and conceptual prototypes.

 5. Build and Align the Design Process